What to do with all those turkey leftovers?

 Black pepper to taste

-- 1/2 lb egg noodles, cooked
+1/2 pound egg noodles, cooked

 Heat a large sauté pan on medium-high heat for 1 minute.
 Add the mushrooms and dry sauté them (cook them without oil), shaking the pan frequently so they don't stick, for 3 to 5 minutes, until the mushrooms release their water and begin to brown.

 Add the butter and onion and cook, stirring occasionally, for about 4 minutes, until the onions begin to brown.
 Sprinkle salt over everything.